gerritdewitt/munki-enrollment-server/Documentation/Munki_CA_ReadMe.md

 For simplicity, this document describes using one Munki CA to:
    - Vend client certificates and keys, and
-   - Configure HTTPS for the Munki repo with a server certifcate
+   - Configure HTTPS for the Munki repo with a server certificate

+The setup also is geared towards using _nginx_ as both:
+   - a reverse proxy for the MES
+   - the Munki web repository (via HTTPS)

 Setup Example
 ----------